FaserF/hassio-addons/apache2/README.md

 ## Installation

-The installation of this add-on is pretty straightforward and not different in comparison to installing any other custom Home Assistant add-on.
+The installation of this add-on is pretty straightforward and not different in comparison to installing any other custom Home Assistant add-on.<br />
 Just add my repo to the hassio addons repositorys: https://github.com/FaserF/hassio-addons

-Put your website files to /share/htdocs
+Put your website files to /share/htdocs<br />
-Example File where your index.html should be: /share/htdocs/index.html
+Example File where your index.html should be: /share/htdocs/index.html <br />

 If you want to integrate your website with a mariadb database.
 Please ensure that the MariaDB Addon is installed!